Translate

 - 9th-graders who received an F during the regular school year receive an automatic 50% scholarship.
 However, students MUST take the summer school class for recovery before they enter 10th grade.

-- In-person Session for In-District 9th-grader who received a D: $250.00
+- In-person session for In-District 9th-grader who received a D: $250.00

-- In-person Session for In-District 9th-grader who received an F: $125.00 (9th Grade Automatic Scholarship)
+- In-person session for In-District 9th-grader who received an F: $125.00 (9th Grade Automatic Scholarship)

-- In-person Session for In-District Students Grades 10-12: $250.00
+- In-person session for In-District Students Grades 10-12: $250.00

 -